This topic describes how to configure spark-submit parameters in E-MapReduce.

 Node Resource type Resource amount (the result is calculated based on the preceding examples) Master N/A A tiny client program, which is responsible for synchronizing job information and consumes only a small amount of resources.
 Worker Core num-executors × executor-cores + spark.driver.cores = 5 cores Memory num-executors × executor-memory + driver-memory = 8 GBNote The default value of spark.driver.cores is 1.
 You can set it to a value greater than 1.

 - yarn-client mode

-If you have a large job in the yarn-client mode and want to use more resources of the cluster, see the following configurations:
+If you have a large job running in the yarn-client mode and want to use more resources of the cluster, see the following configurations:

 --master yarn-client --driver-memory 5g --num-executors 20 --executor-memory 4g --executor-cores 4Notice

 - Spark will allocate 375 MB or 7% (whichever is higher) memory in addition to the memory value that you have set.